 Boris Becker Net Worth

-  Alleged Financial Problems: In 2017, a British judge initiated bankruptcy proceedings against Becker.
+Alleged Financial Issues: In 2017, a British judge initiated bankruptcy proceedings against Becker.
 The judgment of debt against Becker was issued in October 2015.
-The sum that Becker owes was not disclosed, other than to say it is substantial.
+The sum that Becker owes was not disclosed, other than to say it is substantial – although some reports stated that it was $14 million.
+His business adviser Hand-Dieter Cleven claimed that he was owed $41 million.
 During his career, Boris earned more than $130 million in salary and endorsements.
 For his part, Becker insists he has the means to pay the debt, but this is not the first time Becker has run into problems with his finances.

 He had had to shell out more than $25 million to his first wife Barbara and a Russian model named Angela Ermakova, who had his baby after a fling in a London nightclub in 1999.
 In June 2018, Boris shocked the world by declaring he had diplomatic immunity from all attempts to sue him thanks to his appointment as a diplomat by the Central African Republic (CAR).
 It was later revealed that this claim was completely fraudulent, and that Becker's CAR passport was part of a batch that had previously been stolen.

 In 2020, Boris Becker was accused of failing to hand over his Wimbledon trophies while he was in the process of liquidating his assets due to bankruptcy.
 Violating the terms of bankruptcy and failing to disclose information about one's assets is a serious offense, and Becker faced criminal charges.
 He pleaded not guilty to all of these charges.
 This came at a point when he was also being charged with hiding over 1 million pounds by transferring them across different bank accounts.